Professor of Philosophy

 Alice Crary is a moral philosopher in the Philosophy Department at the New School for Social Research.
 She is the author of Inside Ethics: On the Demands of Moral Thought (Harvard, 2016), a monograph on the representation of animals and humans in ethical discourse which has been described as “a sweeping challenge to several widely shared orthodoxies in metaphysics and moral philosophy.”
 She has written widely on issues in metaethics, moral psychology and normative ethics, philosophy and literature, animals and ethics, philosophy and cognitive disability, and philosophy and feminism, as well as on figures such as Austin, Cavell, Diamond, Foot, Murdoch and Wittgenstein.

-Professor Crary is Chair of Philosophy at the New School for Social Research and Founding Co-Director of the New School's University-wide Graduate Certificate in Gender and Sexuality Studies.
+Crary is a former Chair of Philosophy at the New School for Social Research and Founding Co-Director of the Graduate Certificate in Gender and Sexuality Studies.
 A recent interview regarding her work and views is available here.

 PhD in Philosophy 1999, University of Pittsburgh